wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 For enterprises, the Raspberry Pi uses <strong>ARM CPU chips</strong>, so is a good platform to

-   * <strong>thoroughly test</strong> whether apps work well on AWS Graviton (rather than traditional Intel x86) instances.
+   * <strong>thoroughly test</strong> whether apps work well on ARM chips, such as ones used on AWS Graviton server types (rather than traditional Intel x86).

 <a target="_blank" href="https://thepihut.com/products/cluster-case-for-raspberry-pi"><img align="right" width="209" alt="rasp-pi-rack-836x960" src="https://user-images.githubusercontent.com/300046/160224852-23710881-184f-4168-989d-1cbd4104c494.png"></a>
 Run apps (within Docker containers) in <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">Kubernetes</a> on a cluster of Rasperberry Pi computers in order to become proficient at <strong>configuring</strong> the correct mix of settings for ARM and to <strong>refine automation</strong> scripts for functional and capacity (load balancing and scaling) testing of containers.
 The cost of a each board in a <a href="#Hardware">"extreme" Pi cluster</a> which orchestrates <strong>several Pi's</strong> together is less than a perhaps a single day running a Kubernetes cluster in a "pay as you go" cloud environment.
 Without cost pressures, a stand-alone Pi can run overnight (or all week) without the hassle of needing to be brought down for cost reasons.